JulieHM/hotell_booking/README.md

 http://127.0.0.1:8000/admin/ - For admin

 Because the website is run locally, this will be the URL after running the server.
-Read [Running the website locally](#-Running-the-website-locally) below for that.
+Read [Running the website locally](#-Running-the-website-locally) below to find out how to run the server.
 ## Prerequisites

 * [Python 3.7](https://www.python.org/downloads/release/python-382/) or later